Creating Textures

 - Different clothing types and age groups use different sets of poses, since some of them can be reused in different cases.
 For example, since all working poses use the same arm animations, tops only need one working animation.

 - Tops and arm accessories only use the four walking frames, the laying pose, the two working frames, and the four walking with arms out frames.
 Tops for babies additionally include a frame for sitting.
+Starting with Tiny Life 0.45.2, the four walking with arms out frames are no longer used.

 - Pants and shoes only use the four walking frames, the sitting pose, and the sitting on ground pose.
 Pants and shoes for babies additionally include frames for sleeping and standing.